-AutoVPN is convenient and easy to use since it lets you access your work resources from your Windows 10 desktop even when you’re away from the office.
+AutoVPN is convenient and easy to use since it lets you access your work resources from your Windows 11/10 desktop even when you’re away from the office.
 It provides a VPN profile that contains information about your corporate authentication method and server.
-Setting up AutoVPN in Windows 10 is easy and most part of the setup occurs automatically.
-If you are interested in knowing how to setup & use AutoVPN in Windows 10 to connect remotely, spare a few minutes, and read this.
+Setting up AutoVPN in Windows is easy and most part of the setup occurs automatically.
+If you are interested in knowing how to set up & use AutoVPN in Windows 10 to connect remotely, spare a few minutes, and read this.

 Before getting started, there are certain conditions to be met.
-These include the installation of Windows 10 Anniversary Update v1607 or an upward version of it.
 You can check for the VPN option availability by clicking on the network icon and locating the VPN option.

 While using AutoVPN, a user will be prompted to enable authentication.
 2 methods available for this: